What is a second mortgage?

 You can take out a second mortgage to access additional funds for various purposes like home renovations, debt consolidation, pay off tax or student debts, or as a caveat loan (a business loan secured partially by home equity), for example.
 A second mortgage may have lower interest rates than a personal loan or credit card.

-Pros & cons of a second mortgage
+Pros and cons of a second mortgage

 Pros

-• A second mortgage allows you to leverage some of your home equity without selling the property
+- Allows you to leverage some of your home equity without selling the property

-• A second mortgage may be cheaper than refinancing if you’re locked into a fixed loan term with high break costs
+- May be cheaper than refinancing if you’re locked into a fixed loan term with high break costs

 Cons